History modes#

 In archive mode, both the savepoint and caboose are located down to the genesis.

-When running a node in full or rolling mode, you have a full access to the block information in a sliding window of history.
+When running a node in full or rolling mode, you have a full access to the block information history in a sliding window of a given number of block levels.
 Indeed, at each new cycle, a garbage collection phase removes the ledger state and the block metadata (operation receipts, rewards updates, etc.) of blocks outside the offset of this sliding window.
-Depending on the network, a minimum number of cycles are kept.
-This number of cycles corresponds to the preserved_cycles protocol parameter, which on mainnet is set to 5 cycles.
-However, the node is able to keep an additional number of cycles that is configurable.
+The number of cycles kept (beyond the current cycle) is the blocks_preservation_cycles protocol parameter (set to 1 cycle on mainnet) plus a number of additional cycles which is configurable.

 When initializing your node on an empty storage, you may specify the history mode and number of additional cycles using --history-mode <HISTORY_MODE>:<NB_CYCLES> when running it.
 For example, running a node with --history-mode rolling:5 would allow full RPC queries of the 10 previous cycles.